rohitium/rohitium.github.io/_posts/2025-07-14-Drug-Target-Liver-Injury-Score.md

         id="MathJax-script"
         async></script>

-Drug-induced liver injury (DILI) remains one of the most significant challenges in drug development and clinical practice.
-Despite decades of research, DILI continues to be a leading cause of drug failure in clinical trials and post-marketing withdrawals.[^1] The liver's central role in drug metabolism, combined with its complex cellular architecture and diverse metabolic pathways, makes it particularly vulnerable to drug-induced damage.
+Drug-induced liver injury (DILI) continues to be a leading cause of drug failure in clinical trials and post-marketing withdrawals.[^1] The liver's central role in drug metabolism, combined with its complex cellular architecture and diverse metabolic pathways, makes it particularly vulnerable to drug-induced damage.
 Traditional approaches to DILI prediction have relied heavily on animal models and in vitro assays, but these methods have limited predictive power for human outcomes.[^2]

 The advent of large-scale genomic and proteomic datasets has opened new possibilities for computational approaches to DILI risk assessment.
-In particular, the integration of drug-target interaction data, pathway information, and clinical outcomes has enabled the development of more sophisticated risk prediction models.
+In particular, integration of drug-target interaction data, pathway information, and clinical outcomes has enabled the development of more sophisticated risk prediction models.
 Here, I present a computational framework for assessing DILI risk at the drug target level, leveraging multiple data sources to create interpretable risk scores that can guide target prioritization in drug discovery.

 ## The Computational Framework